mt-class/georgetown-multilingual/hw3.md

 -------------------------------------------------------------
 We will be using the [World Atlas of Language Structures (WALS)](https://wals.info) for this assignment.
 It has thousands of languages with various linguistic features annotated with references to linguistic publications.
 We will use various features of this to try and predict language family.

+For the first part of this assignent, we are going to look at two features from WALS that many languages have:

-Look at feature 81A (Word Order)
+* Look at feature 81A (Word Order)
-69A Tense-Aspect Suffixes
+* 69A (Tense-Aspect Suffixes)

 ```